akane2518/Crypto-Tickers-Project-1/README.md

 # Crypto-Tickers-Project-1

-## BTC and ETH Cryptocurrency vs APPL and TSLA Stock Proposal
+## Litecoin and Chainlink Cryptocurrency vs APPL and TSLA Stock Proposal
 ### We are going to analyze cryptocurrency and stock by seperating into 3 sections.

-   **1. Litecoin and Chainlink Portfolio - data from KPI**
+   **1. Litecoin and Chainlink Portfolio - data from API**

    **2. Apple and Tesla Portfolio - data from csv file**

    **3. Cryptocurrency and stock combined portfolio**

+Add new library dash

 For section 1 cryptocurrency, we will analyze Litecoin and Chainlink daily closed price for X years from xxxx to xxxx with below concept.
 From the output we get, we can summarize the general performace for each cryptocurrency and make a comparison.